mrkamel/map-reduce-ruby/README.md

 that only the specified amount of chunks are processed in a single run.
 A run basically means: it takes up to `chunk_limit` chunks, reduces them and pushes the result as a new chunk to the list of chunks to process.
-Thus, if your number of file descriptions is unlimited, you want to set it to a high number to avoid the overhead of multiple runs.
+Thus, if your number of file descriptors is unlimited, you want to set it to a higher number to avoid the overhead of multiple runs.

 ## Partitioners